princeofyozgat/algoanalysis/README.md

 # Files

-`project.c : ` Contains the algorithm functions and related input sizes that will finish sorting around ~2 seconds for each of the algorithms.
+`project.c : ` Contains the algorithm functions and related input sizes that will finish sorting around ~2 seconds for each of the algorithms. <br />
-`arrayGenerator.c : ` Generates an array filled with integer elements which take a value between 1 and 65536. (this is for RadixSort to work properly)
+`arrayGenerator.c : ` Generates an array filled with integer elements which take a value between 1 and 65536. (this is for RadixSort to work properly) <br />
-`report.pdf : ` Shows the time taken by each algorithm for various input sizes.
+`report.pdf : ` Shows the time taken by each algorithm for various input sizes. <br />